 A few things you should know should you consider staying at Salt Creek Recreation Area.
 The first words Eric said when we pulled into the park, “This is not what I had in mind.”
 He has a serious allergic reaction to being too close to campground neighbors, unless they’re already friends.

 The campground is divided into two sections; the no-hookup section caters to tent campers.
-There are some attractive secluded sites with ocean views, but very few sites that could accommodate an RV.
+There are some attractive secluded sites with ocean views, but very few sites that can accommodate an RV.

 The RV section is laid out something like a drive-in theatre, with three rows of close-together sites facing the ocean.
 Stunning views, if you simply look straight ahead.
 Otherwise, you’re looking at the side of your neighbor’s rig, and there’s no privacy whatsoever.
 We just kept our side blinds closed.